-- 1) It provides estimate of ability in a variety of skills in much shorter time. - 2) NRT tend to be general.
-It measures variety of skills at same time but fails to measure them thoroughly. - 3) It's hard to make decisions regarding the mastery of student's skill in subject. - 4) It provides estimate of ability in a variety of skills in much shorter time.
-NRT are much difficult for students to solve.
-On average only 50% students are able to get an item right in a test
+- It provides estimate of ability in a variety of skills in much shorter time. - NRT tends to be general.
+It measures variety of skills at same time but fails to measure them thoroughly. - It is hard to make decisions regarding the mastery of student's skill in subject. - It provides estimate of ability in a variety of skills in much shorter time.
+NRT is much difficult for students to solve.
+On average only 50% students are able to get an item right in a test.

-Topic 21: Criterion Referenced Assessment
+mcqs Topic- 021: Criterion Referenced Assessment (CRT)